ffizer/ffizer/README.md

 - no update of existing file or folder
 - no specials features
 - no plugin and not extensible (without change the code)
+- handlebars is the only template language supported (support for other is welcome)

 ## Usages